DESERT HEARTS CODE OF COMMUNITY

 We are an open community where you can experience freedom in many ways however we have a few rules you must follow when attending Desert Hearts:

-- 21 & Up Event; ID's will be checked at the gate.
+21 & Up Event; ID's will be checked at the gate.

-- No renegade sound systems--basically anything larger than a small speaker.
+No renegade sound systems--basically anything larger than a small speaker.

-- No littering, especially be mindful of bottles and cigarette butts.
+No littering.
+Be especially mindful of bottles and cigarette butts.
 Do your part to help clean up trash when you see it.